duyhvu07/european-soccer-leagues-analysis/README.md

 ### 1. Objective

-To determine the most "entertaining" soccer league in Europe in recent years through 3 criteria:
+To determine the most "entertaining" soccer league in Europe in recent years through three criteria:
 + In-game metrics (in_game_metrics.py)

   * Goals per Game